Sunoyon/asynchronus-rest-service-django-celery/README.md

 	$ python manage.py celeryd -l info

-To see the task lists in Redis
+To see the list of tasks in Redis

 	$ redis-cli
 	$ 127.0.0.1:6379> keys *